Joxos/TheAction/README.md

 # The Action

-Do not subscribe to `OnDraw` event.
+Do not call game.clear() when drawing sprites.

 Instead, append a sprite to `game.draw_list`.